IBM/universal-connectors/filter-plugin/logstash-filter-mssql-guardium/README.md

    Note :
    • For Guardium Data Protection version 11.3, add the following line to the input section:
    'jdbc_driver_library => "${THIRD_PARTY_PATH}/mssql-jdbc-7.4.1.jre8.jar"'
-   • If auditing is configured way long back and UC is configured at later point of time, still UC will process all the previous older records as well till date, since it is already audited by the DB.
+   • Even if the universal connector was configured a while after auditing was configured, the universal connector  will still process all the previous records as well, since they were already audited by the database.
 9. Update the filter section to add the details from [awsMssqlJDBC.conf](https://github.com/IBM/universal-connectors/blob/main/filter-plugin/logstash-filter-mssql-guardium/MssqlOverJdbcPackage/awsMssqlJDBC.conf) for AWS MSSQL or [onPremMSSQL.conf](https://github.com/IBM/universal-connectors/blob/main/filter-plugin/logstash-filter-mssql-guardium/MssqlOverJdbcPackage/on-premMssqlJDBC.conf) for on prem MSSQL setup file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
-10. "type" field should match in input and filter configuration section.
+10. The "type" fields should match in the input and filter configuration sections.
 This field should be unique for every individual connector added.
-11. If using two jdbc plug-ins on the same machine, the last_run_metadata_path file name should be different.
+11. If you are using two JDBC plug-ins on the same machine, the last_run_metadata_path file name should be different for each.
 12. Click Save.
 Guardium validates the new connector, and enables the universal connector if it was disabled.
 After it is validated, it appears in the Configure Universal Connector page.

 ## 4. JDBC Load Balancing Configuration

-a.
-In MSSQL JDBC input plug-in,we distribute load between two machines based on Even and Odd "session_id" for "Success" events.
+a. a.
+In the MSSQL JDBC input plug-in,we distribute load between two machines based on Even and Odd "session_id" for "Success" events.

 #### Procedure:

-On First G Machine, in input section for JDBC Plugin update "statement" field in the first jdbc block where tags => ["Success"] like below:
+On the first G Machine, in the input section for the JDBC plug-in, update the "statement" field in the first JDBC block where tags => ["Success"] like below:

 	SELECT server_instance_name,event_time, session_id, database_name, client_ip, server_principal_name, application_name, statement, succeeded, DATEDIFF_BIG(ns, ‘1970-01-01 00:00:00.00000’, event_time) AS updatedeventtime FROM sys.fn_get_audit_file(‘E:\Deploy\SQLAudit*.sqlaudit’, DEFAULT, DEFAULT) Where schema_name not in (‘sys’) and object_name NOT IN (‘dbo’,‘syssubsystems’,‘fn_sysdac_is_currentuser_sa’,‘backupmediafamily’,‘backupset’,‘syspolicy_configuration’,‘syspolicy_configuration_internal’,‘syspolicy_system_health_state’,‘syspolicy_system_health_state_internal’,‘fn_syspolicy_is_automation_enabled’,‘spt_values’,‘sysdac_instances_internal’,‘sysdac_instances’) and database_principal_name not in(‘public’) and ((succeeded =1) or (succeeded =0 and statement like ‘%Login failed%’ )) and statement != ‘’ and session_id%2= 0 and DATEDIFF_BIG(ns, ‘1970-01-01 00:00:00.00000’, event_time) > :sql_last_value order by event_time

-On Second G Machine, in input section for JDBC Plugin update "statement" field in the first jdbc block where tags => ["Success"] like below:
+On the second G Machine, in the input section for the JDBC plug-in,  update the "statement" field in the first JDBC block where tags => ["Success"] like below:

 	SELECT server_instance_name,event_time, session_id, database_name, client_ip, server_principal_name, application_name, statement, succeeded, DATEDIFF_BIG(ns, ‘1970-01-01 00:00:00.00000’, event_time) AS updatedeventtime FROM sys.fn_get_audit_file(‘E:\Deploy\SQLAudit*.sqlaudit’, DEFAULT, DEFAULT) Where schema_name not in (‘sys’) and object_name NOT IN (‘dbo’,‘syssubsystems’,‘fn_sysdac_is_currentuser_sa’,‘backupmediafamily’,‘backupset’,‘syspolicy_configuration’,‘syspolicy_configuration_internal’,‘syspolicy_system_health_state’,‘syspolicy_system_health_state_internal’,‘fn_syspolicy_is_automation_enabled’,‘spt_values’,‘sysdac_instances_internal’,‘sysdac_instances’) and database_principal_name not in(‘public’) and ((succeeded =1) or (succeeded =0 and statement like ‘%Login failed%’ )) and statement != ‘’ and session_id%2= 1 and DATEDIFF_BIG(ns, ‘1970-01-01 00:00:00.00000’, event_time) > :sql_last_value order by event_time

 b.
-In MSSQL JDBC input plug-in , we distribute load between two machines based on Even and Odd "timestamp" for "Failure" events.
+In the MSSQL JDBC input plug-in , we distribute load between two machines based on Even and Odd "timestamp" for "Failure" events.

 #### Procedure:

-On First G Machine, in input section for JDBC Plugin update "statement" field in the second jdbc block where tags => ["Failure"] like below:
+On the first G Machine, in the input section for the JDBC plug-in, update the "statement" field in the second JDBC block where tags => ["Failure"] like below:

 	SELECT timestamp_utc,event_data,DATEDIFF_BIG(ns, ‘1970-01-01 00:00:00.00000’, timestamp_utc) AS updated_timestamp FROM sys.fn_xe_file_target_read_file(‘C:\temp\ErrorCapture*.xel’,null,null,null) where DATEDIFF_BIG(ss, ‘1970-01-01 00:00:00.00000’, timestamp_utc)%2 = 1 and DATEDIFF_BIG(ns, ‘1970-01-01 00:00:00.00000’, timestamp_utc) > :sql_last_value order by timestamp_utc

-On Second G Machine, in input section for JDBC Plugin update "statement" field in the second jdbc block where tags => ["Failure"] like below:
+On the second G Machine, in the input section for the JDBC plug-in, update the "statement" field in the second JDBC block where tags => ["Failure"] like below:

 	SELECT timestamp_utc,event_data,DATEDIFF_BIG(ns, ‘1970-01-01 00:00:00.00000’, timestamp_utc) AS updated_timestamp FROM sys.fn_xe_file_target_read_file(‘C:\temp\ErrorCapture*.xel’,null,null,null) where DATEDIFF_BIG(ss, ‘1970-01-01 00:00:00.00000’, timestamp_utc)%2 = 0 and DATEDIFF_BIG(ns, ‘1970-01-01 00:00:00.00000’, timestamp_utc) > :sql_last_value order by timestamp_utc